Installation

 Note that the first time you run the command, it will take a while to download the base image and install all the dependencies.

 Once the image is built, you can run it with the following commands.
-On Linux:

-docker run --name running-deep-image-matching --mount type=bind,source=/home/username/data,target=/workspace/data --gpus all -it deep-image-matching
+docker run --name run-deep-image-matching --mount type=bind,source=/home/username/data,target=/workspace/data --gpus all -it deep-image-matching

-On Windows (please, use Powershell):
+On Windows (please use Powershell):

-docker run --name running-deep-image-matching --mount type=bind,source=D:\data,target=/workspace/data --gpus all -it deep-image-matching
+docker run --name run-deep-image-matching --mount type=bind,source=D:\data,target=/workspace/data --gpus all -it deep-image-matching

 Replace /home/username/data